Timor Gap: Timor Gap Treaty

+East Timor was invaded and annexed by Indonesia in 1975.
+This annexation was not recognised by the UN, the people of Timor nor by the Portuguese, who continued to see it as an illegally occupied territory.
+Indonesia was more willing to negotiate over East Timor's maritime area than Portugal had been, especially as this would require Australia's recognition of Indonesian sovereignty in the territory, but also had a much better understanding of the extent of the resource potential in the Timor Sea than they had previously.

+In 1979 Australia formally recognised Indonesian sovereignty over East Timor, and the countries began negotiations over the Timor Gap.
+Indonesia was unwilling to 'fill' the gap based on the previous 1972 agreement, as international law had moved on from using the continental shelf to determine maritime boundaries.
+Unable to reach agreement on the location of a sea border, the two countries instead negotiated the establishment of a joint development zone in the area, dubbed the 'Zone of Cooperation'.
+This resulted in the Timor Gap Treaty in 1989, which split the petroleum revenue from the disputed shared zone 50:50, and created a complex scheme of joint administration.

 On 30 August 1999 a UN sponsored referendum saw East Timor chose independence.
 On the 19th of January 2000 The UN Temporary Administration agency for East Timor UNTAET signed a Memorandum of Understanding with Australia to maintain the existing border agreement with Australia so as to allow continued development of the Timor Gap to ensure the financial future of the new country.
 The decision to maintain the historical agreement with Australia that had been negotiated by Indonesia caused great frustration to many Timorese.

-Numerous negotiations to determine the ownership of the tens of billions of dollars' worth of oil and gas located on the seabed of the Timor Sea, including completing the undefined boundary known as the Timor Gap, were held between Australia and East Timor from 2002 onwards.
-During this time Australia and international oil companies were accused of pressuring East Timor to accept a petroleum revenue-sharing formula while deferring permanent boundary resolution and foregoing legal avenues.
+Numerous negotiations to determine the ownership of the tens of billions of dollars' worth of oil and gas located on the seabed of the Timor Sea, including completing the undefined boundary known as the Timor Gap, were held between Australia and Timor-Leste from 2002 onwards.
+During this time Australia and international oil companies were accused of pressuring Timor-Leste to accept a petroleum revenue-sharing formula while deferring permanent boundary resolution and foregoing legal avenues.